 Precautionary Statements: P284-P261-P301+P310a-P305+P351+P338-P405-P501a

 Wear respiratory protection.
 Avoid breathing dust/fume/gas/mist/vapours/spray.
-IF SWALLOWED: IF IN EYES: Rinse cautiously with water for several minutes.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.